coopengo/coog-admin/doc/upgrade_coog_env.md

     -u : update database \
     -h : print upgrade command help
 ```

-If an error occurs during the upgrade process, here are commands to restart the
-whole environment.
-According to your configuration, the paybox related command
-is optional
+To manually stops all containers, here are the commands in order :

 ``` bash
 ./paybox rm -f